mqmanan/CreatureCare/README.md

 Along with being able to `Add Patient` & `Schedule Appointment`, Admins are able to see a list of all patients and appointments from every user.
 They are also able to `Edit Patient`, `Delete Patient`, & `Add Patient` -- for any user.
 (Future stretch goals includes an Edit & Delete functions for appointments.)

 Currently, there is a search function under `Appointment Tracker` that is being worked on.
-(Futre stretch goals includes implementing a similar search bar or a filters select menu under `Patient Records`.)
+(Future stretch goals includes implementing a similar search bar or a filters select menu under `Patient Records`.)